aburuss/docker-suitecrm/README.md

 # docker-suitecrm-apache

-This repository contains the files to create the docker image for installation SuiteCRM and Apache.
+This repository contains the files to create the docker image for installation SuiteCRM.